maptime/durham/_posts/2015-11-19_november-gis.md

 * Co-ordinates: 54.7756, -1.5745.
 * How to find us: Table 2 at the front, maps on the table!

 This month we're following [GIS day](http://www.gisday.com/).
 So let's make that our theme.
-To get the conversation, what geospatial data manipulation or analyzng do you like to do?
+To get the conversation, what geospatial data manipulation or analyzing do you like to do?
 Do you want to show us what software you use, or a great function in it?
 Or just come and listen and learn.

 The Library is a good place to get a beer, cider, tea, coffee, or even a smoothie, and there's free wifi.